STP25-Software/level-up-api/README.md

 - Download and Setup [PostgreSQL](https://www.postgresql.org/download/) on your machine
 - Make sure you have [NodeJs](https://nodejs.org/en/download/package-manager) installed
     - It is recommended to use [nvm](https://github.com/nvm-sh/nvm) to manage you node versions
+    - This setup is tested using node v22.9.0

 ## Documentation